HTR-United/dahncorpus/data/batch-00/README.md

-# Images from the folder "Segdata"
+# Images from the folder "batch-00"

 | Page | Link NAKALA |
 | - | - |